KNIGHTTH0R/Ellipsis/README.md

 Introduction
 --------------------------------------------------------------------------------
-Ellipsis is a PHP micro-framework written to help get a web application started and then get out of the way.
-Out of the box this project is a boilerplate web application with the basics built-in to either use or ignore; such as routing, caching, auto loading of modules, unit testing, mysql connectivity, repository management, and a browser-based debugger.
-All of which you can use, modify, extend or ignore ... as you please.
+Ellipsis is a micro-framework written in PHP for rapid application development and prototyping.
+At its core the Ellipsis project provides a developer with the ability to create extremely simple and extremely complex rules specific to application routing and caching.
+Aside from that a few pre-built modules are provided that help accomplish common every-day development tasks such as unit testing, mysql connectivity, data repository modeling, image resizing and browser debugging (via firephp and chromephp); all of which you can ignore.
+This project is licensed as MIT software so, put quite simply, you are free to do anything you want with it except claim authorship.

 Release Notes
 --------------------------------------------------------------------------------